-We offer three different HTML preprocessors that you can use while creating and editing Pens on CodePen: Markdown, HAML, and Slim.
+We offer four different HTML preprocessors that you can use while creating and editing Pens on CodePen: Markdown, HAML, Slim, and Pug.
 These can be useful in writing more terse code.
-Or perhaps you are working on projects in these languages and want to keep your examples consistant.
+Or, perhaps you are working on projects in these languages and want to keep your examples consistent.

 Say you've chosen Slim.
 You could write code like this:

 nav ul li a href='#' Home li a href='#' About li a href='#' Clients li a href='#' Contact Us

 And it would produce HTML output like this: